ipfs/kubo/docs/config.md

 You should use this datastore if:

 - You need a datastore that is focused on performance.
-- You need a datastore that is good for multi-terrabyte data sets.
+- You need a datastore that is good for multi-terabyte data sets.
 - You need reliability by default, but may choose to disable WAL for maximum performance when reliability is not critical.
 - You want a datastore that does not need GC cycles and does not use more space than necessary
 - You want a datastore that does not take several minutes to start with large repositories